 Contribute to Alleviating Pain

-At the University of Minnesota Health and Wellbeing site, it is reported that plants not only help us with our stress, but they reduce our anger, suppress our fears, and make us calm.
-But there’s another thing that plants do, and that helps us with our pain.
+University of Minnesota Health and Wellbeing reported that plants not only help us with our stress, but they reduce our anger, suppress our fears, and make us calm.
+But there’s another thing that plants do for human behavior, and that helps us with our pain.

 To demonstrate this link, a study was conducted on a group of patients who had just undergone gallbladder surgery.
 One-half of the people had a view of trees on their wall.
 The other half did not have a view of trees on their wall.
-Those who got to look at trees were able to tolerate their pain better, had less adverse effects and ended up spending less time in the hospital.
+Those who looked at trees were able to tolerate their pain better.
+They also had fewer adverse effects and spent less time in the hospital.

 As you can see, plants control your behavior in more ways than one.
-In addition to the ways we know plants benefit our air and the way they regulate our the earth, based on the various findings, plants can be seen as a natural way to deal with stress, anger, pain, and more.
+Plants benefit our air and regulate our earth.
+Additionally, plants are a natural way to deal with stress, anger, pain, and more.
 Placing plants in your home or in your work environment may lead to positive changes in your life.